windedge/KopyBuilder/README.md

 # KopyBuilder

-This is a compiler plugin that generates a builder class for Kotlin's `data class`.
-You can `get` and `put` properties from the builder, similar to a `Map`, and finally `build` a new instance.
+This is a compiler plugin that generates a builder class for Kotlin data classes.
+You can `get` and `put` properties in the builder, similar to a Map, and finally `build` a new instance.

 ## Usage

 ### Gradle Setup

-Currently, it supports Kotlin versions 1.8 and 1.9.
+Currently, it supports Kotlin versions 1.8, 1.9 and 2.x.

 ```
 plugins {